Highland Wool

 Before becoming a farmer at the Hirsel, a small Nature Friendly farm owned by her husband’s family since 1969, California-born Donna Gillies (nee DuCarme) enjoyed a cross-disciplinary career in the arts, onstage and behind the scenes, in the USA and The Netherlands, before settling in Scotland.

-She joined Donald on the farm in 2015, where all the skills learned from a wide-ranging creative career - including project development, long term planning, and trouble-shooting - have turned out to be useful on a farm too.
-When she discovered how few processing options for their Hebridean fleeces there were in the Highlands, and met other small shepherds and crafters with similar problems ...the solution they came up with together was Highland Wool CIC.
+She joined Donald on the farm in 2015, where all the skills learned from a wide-ranging creative career - including project development and trouble-shooting - have turned out to be useful on the farm too.
+When she discovered how few processing options for their Hebridean fleeces there were in Scotland, she learned how to process fleece, and came up with the idea of building a mill on the farm.
+After a long period of research, and meeting

 Director, Policy Development